 You can bring your own cell phone, sign up with a service provider such as AT&T (formerly Cingular) and get a SIM card in the USA and have a local phone number.
 Your phone has to be unlocked to use it.
 If a SIM card from another network doesn’t work in your phone or if it asks for a code, it is locked.
 You can request your phone’s code from the phone’s provider before you leave your country.

 AT&T will run a credit check on you.
 You will not need a contract, but depending on your credit, your deposit will be anything from $150 to $750.
-Rachel Hibbert, who works at AT&T Mobility on 1150 Dana Drive, Suite A4 can help you.
-Her phone number is (530) 222-4333.
+For information, please call (530) 222-4333.